Robert B. Silvers: Legacy

 At the time of his death, Silvers left the Review with a circulation of more than 130,000, its book publishing operations, and a reputation as "the country’s best and most influential literary journal. ...
 It's hard to imagine that Hardwick ... would complain today that book reviewing is too polite."
 The 50 Year Argument, a 2014 documentary film about the Review, co-directed by Martin Scorsese, is "'[a]nchored by the old-world charm' of its editor, Robert Silvers".
 Silvers appeared in other documentary films: Plimpton!
 Starring George Plimpton as Himself (2013), Joan Didion: The Center Will Not Hold (2017) and Oliver Sacks: His Own Life (2019).

 In 2019, Silvers' estate created the Robert B. Silvers Foundation to support writers of in-depth political, social, economic, and scientific commentary, long-form arts and literary criticism, and intellectual essays.
 Daniel Mendelsohn is the foundation's director, and Rea Hederman is its president.
 It awards annual prizes, called the Silvers-Dudley Prizes, recognizing outstanding writing, including the Robert B. Silvers Prize for Journalism; the Robert B. Silvers Prize for Criticism; and the Grace Dudley Prize for Writing on European Culture.
 Prizes are in the amounts of $30,000 each for writers over 40, and $15,000 each for those under 40.
 The first prizes were awarded in 2022.

 Besides serving as a trustee of the New York Public Library, Silvers was "personally, and very discreetly, involved in the struggle to keep neighbourhood libraries open in the poorest precincts of New York."
-The annual Robert B. Silvers lectures at the New York Public Library were established by Max Palevsky in 2002 and are given by experts in the fields of "literature, the arts, politics, economics, history, and the sciences."
-The event has included lectures given by Joan Didion, J. M. Coetzee, Ian Buruma, Michael Kimmelman, Daniel Mendelsohn, Nicholas Kristof, Zadie Smith, Oliver Sacks, Derek Walcott, Mary Beard, Darryl Pinckney, Lorrie Moore, Joyce Carol Oates, Helen Vendler, Paul Krugman, Masha Gessen, Alma Guillermoprieto, Mark Danner, Sherrilyn Ifill, and Justice Stephen Breyer.
+The annual Robert B. Silvers lectures at the New York Public Library were established by Max Palevsky in 2002 and are given by experts in the fields of "literature, the arts, politics, economics, history, and the sciences".
+The lectures have continued for more than two decades.